hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 Once finished, the list of `SecretShare`s will be updated but the previously generated aggregate public key remains the same.

-###### Sign Stage

-After genesis or rekeying stages, the library can sign any message.
-Using each `SecretShare` owned by the participant, a message can be signed, producing a `TssSignature`

-Multiple signatures can be aggregated to create an aggregate `TssSignature`.
-An aggregate `TssSignature` can be validated against the LedgerId (public key)  if
-`t` (t=threshold) valid signatures are aggregated.
-If the threshold is met and the signature is valid, the library will respond with true; if not, it will respond with false.

 ##### Security Considerations